 Nanga Parbat: 80125 metres

 Nanga Parbat, which in Urdu means “Naked Mountain,” is the world’s ninth-highest peak and ranks second in Pakistan.
 It is also commonly referred to as the “Killer Mountain” due to the mountain’s high death toll in the first half of the 20th century.
 The Himalayas’ westernmost summit is a huge and impressive structure.
 In the Diamir District of Pakistan’s Northern Areas, it is located immediately south of the Indus River.
-The mountaineers’ challenge was introduced in 1895 with the first expedition to this peak, commanded by Albert F. Mummery.
-Many climbers perished in storms and avalanches during the six German expeditions that attempted the summit in the 1930s, which were unsuccessful.
-On July 3, 1953, Herman Buhl made the first ascent of the German expedition.

 Broad Peak 8048m-high (local name Falchen Khang Ri).